 For both quality of life and job opportunities, Colorado is rapidly emerging as a tech-focused community for jobs and startups.
 With a high demand for tech jobs, put Colorado Springs on your radar for growing opportunities.

 8. Baltimore, Maryland

 The East Coast city of Baltimore, Maryland has an economy that makes tech startups and job opportunities ideal.
-Future development plans of a “Cyber Town USA”, which will be located in Port Covington, hope to draw in cybertech companies and bring in high-paying jobs.
+Future development plans of a “Cyber Town USA”, which will be located in Port Covington, hope to draw in cybertech companies and bring in high-paying jobs to Maryland.

 9. Miami, Florida